Get an E-Access Library Card online

 - Borrow picture books, board games for preschoolers, children’s music CDs, and more materials you can pick up at and return to the library of your choice.

-Here are some lists to get you started.
+Here are some lists in Spanish to get started.

 - It’s free!
 Children’s books do not have late fines.
 If you damage or lose an item, you will be charged a replacement fee.
 There is a small fine for returning teen and adult books late.